owncloud/ocis/docs/extensions/proxy/_index.md

 geekdocFilePath: _index.md
 ---

-This service provides an proxy service that routes requests to the correct extensions.
+This service provides a proxy service that routes requests to the correct extensions.